infabinho/LEMP-Box/README.md

 ## Known Issues

 * In first time you are running the command *vagrant up*, is possible that vagrant will return the following message: "VM must be created before running this command.
 Run `vagrant up` first."
-In this case you only need reload the configuration with this command: *vagrant reload*
+In this case you only need reload the configuration with this command: *vagrant reload*.